pyomeca/bioptim/README.md

 - SQP method

 Note that options can be passed to the solver parameter.
-One can refer to the documentation of their respective chosen solver to know which options exist.
+One can refer to their respective solver's documentation to know which options exist.
 The `show_online_optim` parameter can be set to `True` so the graphs nicely update during the optimization.
-It is expected to slow down the optimization a bit though.
+It is expected to slow down the optimization a bit.

 Finally, one can save and load previously optimized values by using
 ```python
 ocp.save(solution, file_path)
 ocp, solution = OptimalControlProgram.load(file_path)
 ```
-IMPORTANT NOTICE: Please note that this is dependent on the `bioptim` version used to create the .bo file and retrocompatibility is NOT enforced.
+IMPORTANT NOTICE: Please note that saved solution depends on the `bioptim` version used to create the .bo file, and retro-compatibility is NOT enforced.
-This means that an optimized solution from a previous version will probably NOT load on a newer `bioptim` version.
+In other words, an optimized solution from a previous version will probably NOT load on a newer `bioptim` version.
-To save the solution in a way which is independent of the version of `bioptim`, one may use the `stand_alone` flag to `True`.
+To save the solution in a way independent of the version of `bioptim`, one may use the `stand_alone` flag to `True`.

-Finally, the `add_plot(name, update_function)` method can be used to create new dynamics plots.
+Finally, the `add_plot(name, update_function)` method can create new dynamics plots.
 The name is simply the name of the figure.
-If one with the same name already exists, then the axes are merged.
+If one with the same name already exists, the axes are merged.
 The update_function is a function handler with signature: `update_function(states: np.ndarray, constrols: np.ndarray: parameters: np.ndarray) -> np.ndarray`.
 It is expected to return a np.ndarray((n, 1)), where `n` is the number of elements to plot.
 The `axes_idx` parameter can be added to parse the data in a more exotic manner.
-For instance, on a three axes figure, if one wanted to plot the first value on the third axes and the second value on the first axes and nothing on the second, the `axes_idx=[2, 0]` would do the trick.
+For instance, on a three-axes figure, if one wanted to plot the first value on the third axes and the second value on the first axes and nothing on the second, the `axes_idx=[2, 0]` would do the trick.
 The interested user can have a look at the `examples/getting_started/custom_plotting.py` example.

 ### Class: NonLinearProgram
-The NonLinearProgram is by essence the phase of an ocp.
+The NonLinearProgram is, by essence, the phase of an ocp.
-The user is expected not to change anything from this class, but can retrieve useful information from it.
+The user is expected not to change anything from this class but can retrieve valuable information from it.

-One of the main use of nlp is to get a reference to the bio_model for the current phase: `nlp.model`.
+One main use of nlp is to get a reference to the bio_model for the current phase: `nlp.model`.
-Another important value stored in nlp is the shape of the states and controls: `nlp.shape`, which is a dictionary where the keys are the names of the elements (for instance, *q* for the generalized coordinates)
+Another essential value stored in nlp is the shape of the states and controls: `nlp.shape`, which is a dictionary where the keys are the names of the elements (for instance, *q* for the generalized coordinates)

 It would be tedious, and probably not much useful, to list all the elements of nlp here.
-The interested user is invited to have a look at the docstrings for this particular class to get a detailed overview of it.
+The interested user is invited to look at the docstrings for this class to get a detailed overview of it.

 ### Class: VariationalOptimalControlProgram
 The `VariationalOptimalControlProgram` class inherits from `OptimalControlProgram` and is used to solve optimal control problems using the variational approach.
-The integration is done by a variational integration, the formulation being completely different from the other approaches it needed its own class.
-The parameters are the same as in `OptimalControlProgram` apart from the following changes:
+A variational integrator does the integration.
+The formulation being completely different from the other approaches, it needed its own class.
+The parameters are the same as in
+`OptimalControlProgram` apart from the following changes:
 - `bio_model` must be a `VariationalBiorbdModel`
-- The phases have not been implemented yet, hence, only `final_time` must be specified, and it must be a float.
+- The phases have not been implemented yet; hence, only `final_time` must be specified, and it must be a float.
 - There are no velocities in the variational approach, so you must only specify the `q_init` and not the `q_bounds` instead of `x_init` and `x_bounds`.
 - You can specify an initial guess for the velocities at the first node and the last node using `qdot_init` and `qdot_bounds` and the keys must be `"qdot_start"` and `"qdot_end"`.
-These velocities are implemented as parameters of the OCP, you can access to them with `sol.parameters["qdot_start"]` and `sol.parameters["qdot_end"]` at the end of the optimization.
+These velocities are implemented as parameters of the OCP, you can access them with `sol.parameters["qdot_start"]` and `sol.parameters["qdot_end"]` at the end of the optimization.

 ## The model

 Bioptim is designed to work with any model, as long as it inherits from the class `bioptim.Model`.
 Models built with `biorbd` are already compatible with `bioptim`.
-They can be used as is, or can be modified to add new features.
+They can be used as is or modified to add new features.

 ### Class: BiorbdModel

-The `BiorbdModel` class is implementing a BioModel of the biorbd dynamics library.
-Some methods may not be interfaced yet, it is accessible through:
+The `BiorbdModel` class implements a BioModel of the biorbd dynamics library.
+Some methods may not be interfaced yet; it is accessible through:
 ```python
 bio_model = BiorbdModel("path/to/model.bioMod")
 bio_model.marker_names  # for example returns the marker names